 The Internal Family System is a theory that our mind contains multiple parts.
 These parts together form one’s True Self.
 Like family members, a person’s inner parts take on different roles.
 Each has its perspective, interests, memories, and viewpoints.
 That said, you can only fully understand yourself by exploring these parts of yourself.
 By learning how these parts contribute to your True Self, you can identify which parts of you are causing conflict in your life.
 An Internal Family System Therapist can help you learn to manage these parts of yourself to continue growing.

 Internal Family Systems (IFS) therapy addresses your sub-personas (or families) within your mental system.
 Typically, these sub-personas are typically wounded parts and painful emotions, such as anger or shame.
 Often, these sub-personas conflict with each other.
 IFS therapy focuses on healing your inner child and restoring the mental harmony of the Self.

 - Each person has a Self, and the Self should coordinate the inner family

 - There is no such thing as a “bad part” of a person’s sub-personas

 - Personal growth leads to the development of the inner family

 IFS is used to treat individuals, couples, and families.
-It is a heavily researched, and evidence-based approach that has been shown to be effective for treating a variety of conditions.
+It is a heavily researched and evidence-based approach effective for treating various conditions.
 Some of these conditions include:

 - Trauma, such as PTSD or Complex PTSD